Arthur van Benthem

 Overview

 Arthur van Benthem is an Associate Professor of Business Economics and Public Policy at Wharton.
 His research specializes in environmental and energy economics.
 His recent work studies the unintended consequences of environmental legislation and the economic efficiency of energy policies.
-His current research focuses on markets for transportation, renewable energy, and oil & gas.
+His current research focuses on markets for transportation, renewable energy, carbon markets, and policies to protect biodiversity.

 He received his Ph.D. in Economics from Stanford University in 2012, a masters degree in Management Science & Engineering from Stanford, and his undergraduate degree from the University of Amsterdam.

-Before pursuing his doctoral studies at Stanford, he worked in various roles at Royal Dutch Shell, most recently in corporate strategy as an energy economist in the Long-Term Energy Scenarios Team.
+Before pursuing his doctoral studies at Stanford, he worked in corporate strategy at Royal Dutch Shell as an energy economist in the Long-Term Energy Scenarios Team.
 During his undergraduate studies, Arthur enjoyed working as an evening stock trader at IMC Trading in Amsterdam.

 Continue Reading